Europe promises to reopen for summer tourism in wake of coronavirus

 Those moves have been backed in the EU plan which proposes lifting restrictions between member states of "sufficiently similar epidemiological situations," in other words, the same rate of coronavirus infection.

-Visitors from ouside the could still face an indeterminate wait though.
+Visitors from outside the EU could still face an indeterminate wait though.

 The EU's plan also sets out a roadmap for developing health and safety protocols for beaches, hotels, campsites, B&Bs, cafes and restaurants to protect guests and employees, such as allowing people to book time slots at the gym or swimming pools in advance.